 Johnson’s Mills Shorebird Reserve and Interpretive Centre — an internationally-renowned Nature Conservancy of Canada property.

 The Bell Inn, built in 1811 by the Hickman family, is the oldest stone structure in New Brunswick.
 The building was a stagecoach stop in the 1800s.
-The Inn is now operated as a restaurant, and is listed in Where to Eat in Canada.

 The St. James Presbyterian Church Museum, an elegant wooden structure, was built by its parishioners in 1884.
 Today, its ornate stained glass windows shed light on a variety of tools and equipment used by the church’s builders.
 The Museum also houses the Beachkirk Collection, which provides insight into the making of textiles in the late 1800s.